madetech/serverless-elasticsearch/readme.md

 # Serverless Elasticsearch

-A project to simulate the fix for lost records when a lambda throws an exception when streaming an event batch from DynamoDB to Elasticsearch.
+Re-index data from DynamoDB to Elasticsearch in case of indexing failure or bad data.

 ## Quick Start